NextronSystems/analysis-cockpit-manual/usage/typical-pitfalls.rst

 Broken before Analysis Cockpit Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you’ve set a wrong proxy before the package installation using the **sudo nextronInstaller -cockpit** command and the installer failed to fetch the required packages from our update servers, perform the following steps.
+If you have set a wrong proxy before the package installation using the **sudo nextronInstaller -cockpit** command and the installer failed to fetch the required packages from our update servers, perform the following steps.